It's Your Bet

 It's Your Bet is an American game show which aired in syndication (mostly NBC owned-and-operated stations) from 1969 to 1973.
 The series was a revised version of the NBC game I'll Bet, which aired for six months in 1965.
 Both I'll Bet and It's Your Bet were produced by Ralph Andrews.

+A reboot of the series was planned by Mark Phillips Philms and Telephision (who held the rights to the Ralph Andrews library) and Fisher Entertainment was planned for 2000, but never came to fruition.

 Hosts

 During its four-year run, It's Your Bet had four hosts.
 Hal March hosted for the first few months.
 When health problems forced him to step down in late 1969 (he died in January 1970), actor Dick Gautier took over and hosted through the end of the 1970–1971 season.

 Tom Kennedy moderated for the following year (1971–1972), followed by Lyle Waggoner, then an actor specializing in comedies and a regular repertory-company participant on The Carol Burnett Show, for its final season.
 Kennedy had previously guest-hosted for March for a week which included Waggoner and his wife as guests.